Tuesday, September 24, 2013

 Facts

 In the 1970s, Gerry co-wrote three science-fiction novels with Dr Kit Pedler (Mutant 59: The Plastic Eaters, Brainrack, and The Dynostar Menace), and after moving to the USA in the 1970s teamed up with Dalek creator Terry Nation in an unsuccessful bid to buy the rights to make Doctor Who after the BBC ceased its production in 1989.
 He also taught screenwriting at the UCLA film school in the 1980s.
 Gerry died within days of Doctor Who colleague Innes Lloyd.
-His final wish was for his ashes to be scattered in the River Thames.
+His final wish was for his ashes to be scattered on the River Thames.

 Click to enlarge